lbralic/a3web/README.md

 Thursday: Debug and edit template as needed

-Firday: Submit template
+Friday: Submit template

 #### Week 13

 Sunday - Wednesday: Come up with unique design for each section of the website

-Wednesday - Satuarday: Write the content for each page and source imagery
+Wednesday - Saturday: Write the content for each page and source imagery

 #### Week 14